agcom/entity-extension-model/extensions/primitive-entity.md

 It would have been easier and more abstract (in a good way) to say that at the string entity.

 Imagine it's 2070 and new computers, instead of digital logic, work on top of a new logic; Graph logic.
 Now to implement this person model ☝️, they should handle the bit entity, thus, mimicking logical computers.
-The model is bound to logical computers.
+The model is bound to digital computers.

 But, with the following 👇 person model,